-- A. Seniority shall be computed from date of hire into a represented classification within the assigned facility. - B. Seniority shall be applied for layoffs and elsewhere as specified in this Agreement.
+- B. Seniority shall be applied for layoffs and elsewhere as specified in this Agreement.
 In cases in which an employee in a represented classification applies for, accepts, and serves time in another represented classification, and then voluntarily returns to the originally held class, seniority for the purposes of layoff shall be calculated as the total time from the original appointment. - C. Seniority shall be continuous service in the bargaining unit.
 Time spent on approved leave or as a result of an on-the-job injury or illness shall not be considered a break in service.
-Time spent on leave without pay as specified in Article 17, Section F shall be considered a break in service.
+Time spent on leave without pay as specified in Article 17, Section F-D shall be considered a break in service.
 Seniority shall not accrue during a break in service but will continue to accrue upon return from a break in service. - D. Lay off shall be defined as a separation from service for involuntary reasons not reflecting discredit upon employees.
-The MERC General Manager shall determine the number and classifications to be laid off.
+The MERC-General Manager of Visitor Venues, Metro shall determine the number and classifications to be laid off.
 All temporary, seasonal, part-time and probationary employees within the classification within the assigned facility selected for layoff shall be laid off prior to any layoff of permanent employees within the classification within the assigned facility.
-For purposes of this Article, "facility" is defined as follows:

-- 1) Oregon Convention Center

-- 2) Portland Center for the Performing Arts

-- 3) Portland Exposition Center
+For purposes of this Article, "facility" is defined as follows: - 1) Oregon Convention Center - 2) Portland Center for the Performing Arts - 3) Portland Exposition Center